Aquarium Volume Calculator

 - the weight of the water in the aquarium

 - the weight of the aquarium body itself

 Our aquarium volume calculator outputs the weight of the water needed to fill the aquarium fully.
-To estimate the actual weight of the water in the aquarium you need to consider how full it will be and subtract a proportion of the water weight output from our aquarium calculator.
+To estimate the actual weight of the water in the aquarium you need to consider how full it will be and subtract a proportion of the water weight output from our tool.
 For example, if you plan to fill it to 90% of its capacity, you can use a percentage decrease calculator to decrease the result from this calcualtor by 100%-90%=10%.
 Alternatively, simply enter the height of the expected water level instead of the entire aquarium in the calculator.

 Then, simply add the weight of the aquarium body (as listed in its manufacturer specifications) and the water weight to get the aquarium weight in filled state.

 Liters vs litres